joshbrew/AcyclicGraph.js/README.md

 Acyclic graphs are trees of operations with arbitrary entry and exit points plus arbitrary propagation of results through the tree.
 Each node is an object with a few required properties and functions and then anything else you want to add as variables, reference, utility functions etc.

-Nodes added to the graph tree are made into a 'graphnode' class object with some added utility functions added to allow generic message passing between parent/child/any nodes.
+Nodes added to the graph tree are made into a 'GraphNode' class object with some added utility functions added to allow generic message passing between parent/child/any nodes.
 There are additional properties to indicate whether to delay (or render on frame), repeat or recurse, and do automatic forward or backprop based on the tree hierarchy.

 Each node comes with an 'operator' main function to handle input and output with arbitrary conditions.